ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.txt

 The script evaluates the results generated from your local system in the previous experiment, and differential tests the outputs against the data we used in the paper.
 At the end of execution, the script prints a table of classifications, using the same format as Table 2 of the paper.
-Individua classified results are available in ./03_evaluate_results/output/classifications/<class>/<device>/.
+Individually classified results are available in ./03_evaluate_results/output/classifications/<class>/<device>/.

+3.3.1.
+Extended Evaluation (optional)

+The evaluation script difftests all results files from these directories:

+  ./02_evaluate_harness/output/results  # Results from your system
+  ./03_evaluate_harness/data/results    # Results from our machines

+You could add new results to this directory by either running the previous step on multiple OpenCL devices.
+Once a testcase has results from three or more devices, it will be difftested.
+Alternatively you could modify individual results files, such as by changing the returncode, to simulate different testcase outcomes, and observe how that influences the classification of results.

 4. Further Reading and References